loadingio/ldview/README.md

    - name will be used when querying DOM in `ld` attribute.
    - handler accept an object as argument:
    - node: the target node
- * scope - scope name for this view. view will be global if scope name is not defined. this should be used along with the scope pug mixin.
+ * prefix - prefix name for this view. view will be global if scope name is not defined. this should be used along with the scope pug mixin.
  * init-render - if set to true, ldView automatically calls render immediately after initialized.